luminlabsdev/framework/docs/installation.md

 ### GitHub

 1. Navigate to the latest release of CanaryEngine on Github, you can find that [here](https://github.com/canary-development/CanaryEngine/releases/)
-2. Choose `Framework.rbxm` and download.
+2. Choose `CanaryEngine.rbxm` and download.
 3. Drag the file from your downloads folder into `ReplicatedStorage`.

 ### Wally